panoscure/e-paper-Raspberry-stocks-weather/README.md

 **Step 3: Enable and start the service**

-bash
+bash<br/>
+sudo systemctl daemon-reload<br/>
-sudo systemctl daemon-reload
+sudo systemctl enable epaper-display.service<br/>
-sudo systemctl enable epaper-display.service sudo systemctl start epaper-display.service
+sudo systemctl start epaper-display.service<br/>

 For enclosure you may use the following: https://www.thingiverse.com/thing:7327540

 ### License
 ### This project is for personal/educational use.
 API keys must be obtained from their respective providers and used according to their terms.